TheLazy-Dev/flutter_parc/README.md

 # flutterparc

-A repo to practise flutter applications.
+A repo to practice flutter applications.

 ## Getting Started